mkupisie/Clustering-geodemographic_classification_of_NYC_using_K-means_geopandas_sklearn/README.md

-## Clustering geodemographic classification of NYC using K-means algorithm
+## Clustering: geodemographic classification of NYC using K-means algorithm
 Many questions related to spatial observations are complex phenomena that involves several dimensions, what make it hard to summarize them into a single variable.
 It is especially visible when trying to map distribution of people taking into account e.g. their nationality, education level, age etc. It's uncommon for a geographic region to be exclusively populated by individuals of identical heritage, particularly in the context of urban areas.

 **Clustering** can be used to reduce the dimensionality - the number of variables the analyst needs to look at - and converting it into a more intuitive set of classes.